Raccooneer/Weather_AB_Testing/README.md

 ## Data

-The analysis collects 1-7 day forecasts as well as the actual weather from two provider.
+The analysis collects 1-7 day forecasts as well as the actual weather from three provider.

 ### Meteostat

 Meteostat has a freemium model that allows 500 free calls per month.
 It accepts donations as well.
 The rate limit is probably not enough for professional purposes but satisfies for testing and this experimental design.

 Using the `point/hourly` API endpoint (via rapidapi), the payload looks like this (data not displayed).
 The data comes in UTC, but the timestamp doesn't carry timezone information:

+According to the [meteostat website](https://dev.meteostat.net/terms.html#license), the data is provided under a CC-BY-NC 4.0 license only excluding the redistribution of "as-is" data for commercial purposes outside of the US.
+This license enables this project.

 ```
 {'meta': {'generated': '2021-08-01 11:05:41',